D0pal/xogecoin/test/functional/test-shell.md

 ```
 >>> import sys
->>> sys.path.insert(0, "/path/to/qogecoin/test/functional")
+>>> sys.path.insert(0, "/path/to/xogecoin/test/functional")
 >>> from test_framework.test_shell import TestShell
 ```

-The following `TestShell` methods manage the lifetime of the underlying qogecoind processes and logging utilities.
+The following `TestShell` methods manage the lifetime of the underlying xogecoind processes and logging utilities.

 * `TestShell.setup()`